Learn How To Make The Greenest Choices and be Energy Efficient

 Using Wind Turbine Energy as a Renewable Energy Source

-The Hazleton area sits atop a high mountain range which makes it a prime candidate for capturing wind energy.
-Rooftop wind speeds average 12mph which exceeds the minimum speed needed to create wind power.
+Areas that sit atop high mountain ranges or in long valleys that are known to channel the wind makes them prime candidates for capturing wind energy.
+Rooftop wind speeds that average 12mph are necessary to provide the minimum speed needed to create dependable wind power.

 The standard wind mills we grew up seeing in farmers fields, as well as the mammoth wind turbines now visible along many a mountain range are called Horizontal Axis Wind Turbines (HAWT).
 This form of wind mill will not work well within close proximity to your home or trees due to its sensitivity to turbulent air flow.

-Depending upon the size of the HAWTs, they can be installed on single poles that require no additional guide wires, such as the Skystream 3.7 by Southwest Windpower, or they can be installed on standard slim towers that will require the use of guide wires and also generate a larger footprint on the available land.
-(Photo courtesy of Southwest Windpower.)
+Depending upon the size of the HAWTs, they can be installed on single poles that require no additional guide wires, such as the PIKASOLA Wind Turbine Generator 12V 400W , a new generation residential wind generator.
+Alternatively, larger sized wind turbines can be installed on standard slim towers that will require the use of guide wires and also generate a larger footprint on the available land.

 The type of wind mills that work best in areas that may have air flow turbulence are called Vertical Axis Wind Turbines (VAWT).
 These turbines resemble sideways hamster wheels and actually do well in turbulent air patterns, making them a perfect match for installing on your rooftop.